NAC Attack: A Multicenter, Placebo-Controlled Clinical Trial To Test Oral N-Acetylcysteine in Patients

 RP is one of the most common causes of blindness and severe low-vision in people aged 20 to 60 years.
 The estimated population prevalence is 1 in 3500-4000 in the US and Europe.
 Currently, there is no therapeutic treatment for RP.

-• N-acetylcysteine (NAC) is a plant antioxidant that can be naturally found in onions.
-It is an FDA approved medication currently used to treat acetaminophen (paracetamol) overdose and as a mucolytic for cystic fibrosis and other pulmonary diseases.
+N-acetylcysteine (NAC) is an antioxidant naturally present in onions.
+An intravenous formulation of NAC is an FDA approved medication used to treat acetaminophen (paracetamol) overdose and as a mucolytic for cystic fibrosis and other pulmonary diseases.

-• NAC Attack is a Phase III multicenter, randomized, placebo-controlled study to evaluate the efficacy and safety of oral NAC in patients with RP.
+NAC Attack is a Phase III multicenter, randomized, placebo-controlled, double masked study to evaluate the efficacy and safety of oral NAC of 1800mg bid in patients with RP.

-Compelling studies have proven that excessive oxidative stress plays a key role in photoreceptor cell death in RP.
-The effect of NAC treatment on reducing photoreceptor loss has been shown in animal studies.
+Pre-clinical studies have proven that excessive oxidative stress plays a key role in photoreceptor cell death in RP.
+NAC is an antioxidant and its effect on reducing photoreceptor loss was shown in animal studies.

-The safety profile of oral NAC treatment is well known for short term use and was recently demonstrated in 30 patients with RP who received oral NAC for 6 months.
-A multicenter, randomized, placebo-controlled clinical trial in a larger population from different places of the world and over a longer time is necessary to determine the long-term safety of NAC and determine whether oral NAC can slow photoreceptor loss and thus delay visual function loss in patients with RP.
+In a phase-1 open label study conducted at the Wilmer Eye Institute, oral NAC treatment was given to 30 patients with RP for 6 months.
+This study observed 1800mg twice per day was tolerable.
+This supports the next step of a multicenter, randomized, placebo-controlled and masked clinical trial in a larger population and over a longer time in order to determine the long-term safety of NAC 1800 mg twice per day and determine whether oral NAC can slow photoreceptor loss and thus delay visual function loss in patients with RP.

-• No, we do not yet know whether NAC is truly helpful and not harmful, so we do not recommend taking it outside of a closely monitored situation like a study.
-In addition, the NAC available in drug stores or online is supplement grade NAC which is not regulated, meaning that the producers do not have to measure exactly what is in it.
-When investigators have tested commercially available supplement grade NAC, they have found that it often does not contain the amount of NAC advertised and sometimes not much at all.
-In June 2020, the FDA issued warning letters to industry banning NAC in supplements.
+No, we do not yet know whether NAC is truly helpful and not harmful, especially long-term use of NAC at the study dose of 1800mg twice per day, so we do not recommend taking it outside of a closely monitored situation like a clinical trial.
+In addition, the NAC available in drug stores or online is supplement grade NAC, which is not regulated, meaning that the producers do not have to measure exactly what is in it.
+Some newly marketed combination supplements contain NAC, vitamins and other ingredients that are thought to be good for eyes.
+However, the safety of such combination supplements is particularly of question as we do not know if there are potential drug interactions with the simultaneous use of different antioxidants.

 Supporting Organizations